gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 [The Provisioning Integration Server PRIS](https://docs.opennms.com/pris/2.1.1/index.html) is used as source of data to generate this requisition from external sources such as an excel spreadsheet or a csv file or using a groovy script.

-In this case, a groovy script is called in Pris which makes a rest call to kuwaiba to run a report which returns csv data to pris for onward translation to an OpenNMs requisition
+In this case, a groovy script is called in Pris which makes a rest call to Kuwaiba to run a report which returns csv data to PRIS for onward translation to an OpenNMs requisition

 To tell OpenNMS to import from PRIS,  post the following event to the OpenNMS REST api (change address as necessary)